BDC Hamburger Icon

 What is direct deposit?

-Direct deposit isn’t just for paying wages.
-“It is also used for tax refunds, retirement benefits, expense reimbursements, investment distributions and insurance claim payments,” said Heather McElrath, senior director of communications at the National Automated Clearing House Association (Nacha).
+“It is also used for tax refunds, retirement benefits, expense reimbursements, investment distributions and insurance claim payments,” said Heather McElrath, a former spokesperson for Nacha (formerly called the National Automated Clearing House Association) and founder of Sandbox Communications.

 How to set up direct deposit